 Together with Phil McConnell, Gail has set up a website (www.dartmouthgreatwarfallen.org) recording the men of Dartmouth and surrounding areas who died in the Great War.
 Keen to tell their tales, Gail’s extensive research, with that of others, builds a striking picture of the devastating effect of the war on a South Devon community.
 In visiting the memorials with Gail, and hearing some of the men’s stories, the human cost of conflict was all too evident.

 Gail also discussed the difficulties encountered in deciding on, and affording, appropriate memorials to the fallen, what wording was chosen, and why some men appear on some memorials and not on others.

 Our visit ended at St Petrox before we took the passenger ferry from the castle back to town, giving us chance to see some of the locations mentioned in the morning by Wally Fleet.

 The Association is greatly indebted to Ms Gail Ham, Mr Walter Fleet and Commander David Lingard RN for their invaluable help and advice in connection with the arrangements for this year’s Annual Conference.

 Reports from the Sections

-As usual the Sections have been invited to submit reports on their specialist interest related to the area around the conference’s location.
-These will be presented at the conference on Friday afternoon.
+As usual the Sections had been invited to submit reports on their specialist interest related to the area around the conference’s location.
+Four of these were presented at the conference on Friday afternoon.

-The following reports appeared in the Spring 2018 issue of DA News:
+The following reports have already been published in the Spring 2018 issue of DA News:

-All photos on this page courtesy of Antony T. Buller, except where stated.
+All photos on this page are by Antony T. Buller (ATB), Sue Andrew (SA) or John Maltby (JM), except where stated.
 Click on them to see larger versions.
 Conditions of reuse are here.